 Why is my convertible roof green?

-Quick answer: It's dirt and damp.
-Airborne dust and organic matter settle in the fabric and act as soil; once the waterproofing wears off the hood stays wet, and with a bit of sun it becomes ideal for algae, moss and lichen.
-Deep-clean the roof and re-proof it to stop regrowth.
+Quick answer: It's dirt and damp, not the dye.
+Airborne dust and organic matter settle into the fabric and act as soil; once the waterproofing wears off the hood stays wet, and with a little sun that becomes ideal for algae, moss and lichen.
+Deep-clean the roof with a proper fabric cleaner (never bleach) and re-proof it to stop the regrowth.

-A convertible roof that has gone green has turned into its own little ecosystem -- and every ingredient the plants need comes free with the British weather.
+A convertible roof that has gone green has quietly turned into its own little ecosystem, and every ingredient the plants need comes free with the British weather.
+The good news is that the green is almost always living on the fabric rather than destroying it; the bad news is that it will keep coming back until you treat the conditions that let it settle in the first place.

 What the green actually is